 The Starting Point

-Worship has been recorded and broadcast both commendably and effectively from parsonages over recent days.
-Whilst the Welsh Government Regulations now permit a cleric to record or broadcast a service (without a congregation) from church buildings, the desirability and advisability of doing so will vary between different contexts.
-Individual Bishops will advise further on this matter within their respective dioceses and any such events should be held only in strict accordance with those diocesan guidelines, or with the explicit permission of the diocesan Bishop.
+The Welsh Government Regulations continue to permit a cleric to record or broadcast a service (with or without a congregation) from church buildings.
+Any such events should be held in accordance with diocesan guidelines, or otherwise with the explicit permission of the diocesan Bishop.

 The Welsh Government Regulations also permit clergy to visit their churches, and for other church officers and volunteers to visit churches only to undertake a voluntary or charitable duty, where it is not reasonably practicable to undertake that duty from home.
-It is therefore possible for essential and urgent site inspections to be undertaken by clerics, or by another person nominated by the Incumbent, Ministry/Mission Area Leader, Area Dean or Archdeacon.
-We ask that such visits are kept to an absolute minimum.
+Site inspections can be undertaken by clerics, or by another person nominated by the Incumbent, Ministry/Mission Area Leader, Area Dean or Archdeacon.
+We ask that such visits are still kept to a reasonable minimum.

 The use of church buildings for essential voluntary services (such as existing foodbanks, soup kitchens and homeless shelters) is permitted by the Welsh Government Regulations.
 Church buildings may also, upon the request of the Welsh Ministers or a local authority, be used to provide urgent public services.
 All reasonable measures should be taken to ensure that social distancing practices and other hygiene precautions are followed while those services are provided.
 Any new use of a church building for essential voluntary / public services should be expressly supported by the incumbent or Area Dean and the diocesan bishop.